trangnguyen2906/Python-Churn-Prediction-Segment-E-commerce/README.md

 ## 📌 Background & Overview

-### 🧩 Project Context:
+### Objective:

+### 📖 What is this project about?
+What Business Question will it solve?

 A e-commerce company is facing a business challenge: user churn.
 Many customers stop interacting with the platform after a short period, resulting in lost revenue and reduced customer lifetime value.
 However, the company currently lacks a systematic, data-driven approach to understand:

-- Why users churn
-- How to predict churn in advance
-- How to re-engage churned users effectively

-### Objective:

-### 📖 What is this project about?
-What Business Question will it solve?

 This project uses **Machine Learning** to help an e-commerce company proactively **tackle customer churn** and **design better promotion strategies.**

 It focuses on answering three key business questions: